raul23/pyebooktools/README.rst

 Global options
 """"""""""""""
-In particular, the following global options affect the ``split`` subcommand:
+In particular, the following global options are especially important for the ``split`` subcommand:

 * ``-d``, ``--dry-run`` found in the `General control flags`_ section